 India has joined the bandwagon; Indians are buying a lot of Gold again.

-Why or why when all the fundamentals look Good, does Gold continue to drop
+Why or why when all the fundamentals look Good, does Gold continue to drop like a rock

 Fundamentals do not drive the market; they just provide you with a picture to somewhat justify your biased views.
 What drives the market is emotions, and some technical indicators have the ability to pick up on these emotional changes.
 Crowd psychology is probably one of the best and least utilized tools when it comes to spotting topping and bottoming action.
 We are not talking about the timing the exact top or the exact bottom.
 This endeavor is best left to fools who have nothing better else to do with their precious time.
 Right now a lot of people are embracing Gold, but the crowd is still silent.
 When the crowd joins the pack, then the situation will move from quiet to explosive.

 The technical picture is indicating that a real bottom could be close at hand.
 In August, in article titled "The Gold bull is dead", we stated the following: